Free Demo

 According to Merriam-Webster, identification is “a: the act of identifying; the state of being identified, b: evidence of identity.”

 In the physical world, when people are face-to-face, identification is relatively simple; recognizing a friend across the room is a no-brainer.
 Even when people aren’t face-to-face, the evidence of identity can be as low-key as when someone calls and says, “Hi, it’s Sam Jones.”
-For more formal and secure identification, government-issued documents such as drivers licenses, identity cards, and passports are typically used.
+For more formal and secure identification, government-issued documents such as driver’s licenses, identity cards, and passports are typically used.
 These same documents can also be used for identification in the digital world.

 How Identification is Used